utox39/dotty/README.md

 ```
 ### Configuration

-To add paths to the dotfiles and destination path go to the configuration file
+To add the dotfile paths and destination path go to the configuration file
 in ~/.config/dotty/config.json

 > N.B Always remember to use the absolute path to the file